 Buckingham Street © Bgabel

 Arrowtown sits at the edge of the Otago Goldfields and was one of New Zealand's biggest gold towns in its day.
-It still has reminders of the gold rush days with little miners' cottages along the tree lined streets, historic wooden buildings, and 19th century-style shops, preserved as they were during the gold rush.
+It still has reminders of the gold rush days with little miners' cottages along the tree lined streets, historic wooden buildings, and 19th century-style shops.
 There are the interesting remains of a Chinese settlement, with interpretive signs, nestled along the banks of Bush Creek where gold was panned.
-The Chinese diggers often worked through the remains of previous miner's claims in search of undetected fine gold and were subjected to much prejudice by the other diggers.
+The Chinese diggers often worked through the remains of previous miner's claims in search of undetected fine gold.
 The Visitors Centre contains the excellent Lake District Museum that has a small display on local history and gold mining.

 Address: 20 minutes from Queenstown